BASIN-3D/basin3d/docs/plugins.rst

   * All locations are considered POINT locations.
   * Height and depth references do not seem to be standardized and are not consistently reported.
 When it is, it is not captured in the BASIN-3D objects.
   * EPA location identifiers may be acquired using USGS HUC codes in the :class:`basin3d.core.schema.query.QueryMonitoringFeature` parent_feature attribute.
 See example above.
+  * Selecting locations by bounding box coordinates is not yet enabled.

 Section 4: Data Source Info